nesi/hpc-intro/_episodes/01-cluster.md

 ## Nodes

-Individual computers that compose a cluster are typically called *nodes* On a cluster, there are different types of nodes for different types of tasks.
+Individual computers that compose a cluster are typically called *nodes*.
+On a cluster, there are different types of nodes for different types of tasks.
 The node where you are now will be different depending on how you accessed the cluster.